SiyiP/med-linked-blog-starter-md/10B Above the neck/Pathway Review HRR.md

 #sensorimotor

+-Superior cerebellar peduncle - primarily output toward forebrain
+-Middle cerebellar peduncle - input from **pons**
+- cerebrocerebellar pathway ; on the level of the PONS -Inferior cerebellar peduncle - input from brainstem and spinal cord

+midbrain = has the red nuclei in the middle, big circular stuff
+- has a circular opening as the aqueduct
+- the bumps at the top as the colliculi
+- middle third
+- **recall: CEREBRAL PEDUNCLE**
+	- corticobulbar + corticospinals -> travel in the middle
+	- on the 1/3 on SIDES, the cerebrospinal will travel thru

+periaqueductal gray. = **gets info from the ALS, and then will send out signals to "shut off" that pain**

+•Primary inputs to cerebellum –Inferior olivary nucleus –Somatic and muscle receptors (spinocerebellar tracts) •Proprioceptive information –Dorsal nucleus of Clarke –Lateral cuneate nucleus –Mesencephalic nucleus of the trigeminal –Vestibular receptors –Descending motor command information •Primarily from the cerebral peduncle

+recall for the tbl - molecular cell layer of cerebellum is on the top, most outer. granule cell layer on the bottom. - very very mossy , small cells
+- purkinje = inhibitory GABA, largest + perpendicular to folia, axons will leave that cerebellar cortex
+- mossy granular cells. - glutamate, excitatory external cuneate nucleus - just lateral to the internal normal one... this is gonna be like accessory getting proprioceptive input from C1-4 ipsilaterally

 "one stop shop of all the 10B content" refer back to this and overlay pathways!!!
 understand: name these, and then modalities of information and trajectory (crossing points)